 The Recreational Therapy faculty in the Department of Occupational and Recreational Therapies (OTRT) are excited you have declared Recreational Therapy (RT) as your major.
 Recreational Therapy is a health and human service profession and requires an extensive knowledge base and a diverse set of clinical practice skills.
-The RT Program is a professionally designed program that will require dedicated time and an extraordinary commitment to your academic success.
-This program will prepare you for meeting the standards to sit for the national exam through the National Council for Therapeutic Recreation Certification (NCTRC[TM]) and the licensing standards for the State of Utah.
-The RT Program is designed to also provide students with unique opportunities to engage in clinical experiences in preparation for a final internship.
-Together faculty, staff, and students make the RT Program at the University of Utah one of the leading programs in the country.
+The RT Program is a professional program that will require dedicated time and an extraordinary commitment to your academic success.
+This program will prepare you for meeting the standards to sit for the national exam through the National Council for Therapeutic Recreation Certification (NCTRCTM) and the licensing standards for the State of Utah.
+This program is designed have you practice recreational therapy after graduation and securing professional credentials.
+Students are provided with unique opportunities to engage in clinical experiences in preparation for a final internship.
+Together faculty, staff, and students make the RT Program at the University of Utah, one of the leading programs in the country.

-The Undergraduate Recreational Therapy Handbook is available on the OTRT Department web site: https://health.utah.edu/occupational-recreational- therapies/degrees/recreational-therapy-bs/current-students.php.
+The Undergraduate Recreational Therapy Handbook is available on the OTRT Department web site: https://health.utah.edu/occupational-recreational-therapy-bs/current-students.php.
 It is also posted on Canvas in the RECREATIONAL THERAPY Course as well as most classes will include as a resource document.